ole404/hpdhuffman/README.md

 # Hadoop Huffmann Coding
 A painful little Project I had to do in university.
 It creates a Huffmann tree from a set of Words using MapReduce in Hadoop.
-If anyone else ever has to something like this, this will hopefully help.
+If anyone else ever has to do something like this, this will hopefully help.

 The list of Words should look like the following:
 ```